vincentmakes/ComfoSense-Touch/README.md

 > [!NOTE]
 > The schematics from waveshare shows few things which I think are not correct.
 > 1. It shows this can be controlled via a PWM from GPIO42.
 Tracing it physically, I can confirm that my board which is a v3.0 uses EXIO5 instead just like v1 and v2.
 > 2. The datasheet from the AP3032 even suggest a 10k/100nF RC low pass filter but they are using a much higher frequency (25kHz) which might not work with the I2C expander - or would impact the performance of the whole system.
 We are running the PWM at 60Hz in our case and 0R actually works.
-I've tried higher values, up to 220k but this was not very successful
+I've tried higher values, up to 220k but this was not very successful.
+>
 > Confirmed by Waveshare in the following issue: https://github.com/waveshareteam/ESP32-display-support/issues/30
 > 1. Future version of this board will include a dedicated chip to handle the dimming so I'm guessing no more resistor to solder
 > 2. Reducing R36 to 68k might help with the range of brightness (not tested yet)